sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 #### Prerequisites

-1. You need to have a GKE cluster (>=1.19) with the `HTTP Load Balancing` addon enabled:
-> Alternatively, you can use your own choice of Ingress Controller and disable the `HTTP Load Balancing` add-on, [learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/custom-ingress-controller).
+1. You need to have a GKE cluster (>=1.19) with the `HTTP Load Balancing` addon enabled.
+Alternatively, you can use your own choice of Ingress Controller and disable the `HTTP Load Balancing` add-on, [learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/custom-ingress-controller).
-2. Your account should have sufficient access equivalent to the `cluster-admin` ClusterRole.
+1. Your account should have sufficient access equivalent to the `cluster-admin` ClusterRole.
-3. Connect to your cluster (via either the console or the command line using `gcloud`) and ensure the cluster is up and running by running: `kubectl get nodes` (several `ready` nodes should be listed)
+1. Connect to your cluster (via either the console or the command line using `gcloud`) and ensure the cluster is up and running by running: `kubectl get nodes` (several `ready` nodes should be listed)
-4. Have the Helm CLI installed and run the following command to link to the Sourcegraph helm repository
+1. Have the Helm CLI installed and run the following command to link to the Sourcegraph helm repository

 ```sh
 helm repo add sourcegraph https://sourcegraph.github.io/deploy-sourcegraph-helm/